 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- This unit examines key theories, concepts and approaches to leadership and management in health organisations.
+- This unit examines key theories, concepts and approaches to leadership and management in the health sector.
 An important premise underpinning the unit is that leadership is needed at all levels of an organisation, and that leadership takes many different forms.
-The need for health leadership to be flexible and responsive to different contexts in a rapidly changing world is explored with students.
-Across the unit leadership is considered from an individual, team, organisation and health sector perspective.
-Students will examine contemporary leadership issues and challenges facing the health sector, including ethical leadership, leading change, leadership in times of crisis or uncertainty, and the growing imperative to measure and demonstrate outcomes.
+Leadership is considered from an individual, team, organisation and health sector perspective.
+The need for health leadership to be flexible and responsive to different contexts in a rapidly changing world is explored.
+Students will examine contemporary leadership issues and challenges facing the health sector, including ethical leadership, leading change, leadership in times of crisis or uncertainty.
 A feature of this unit is the integration of real world examples and case studies to explore contemporary issues and challenges in health leadership.

-- Students are able to (1) critically discuss key theories, concepts and principles of leadership and management relevant to health organisations and services; (2) distinguish different dimensions and contexts of leadership, including self-awareness, and leadership at the team and organisational level; (3) demonstrate an understanding of challenges and obligations related to governance, accountability and ethical leadership in the health sector; (4) apply evidence based principles to facilitating and leading change and to leadership in times of uncertainty or crisis; and (5) critically analyse contemporary issues in health leadership and management.
+- Students are able to (1) critque key theories, concepts and principles of leadership and management relevant to health organisations and services; (2) distinguish between different dimensions and contexts of leadership, including self-awareness and leadership of self, and leadership at the team, organisational and wider health sector level; (3) explain key challenges and obligations related to good governance, accountability and ethical leadership in the health sector; (4) apply evidence based principles to facilitating and leading change and to leadership in times of uncertainty or crisis; and (5) critically analyse contemporary issues in health leadership and management.

-- Indicative assessments in this unit are as follows: (1) in-class/online quizzes; (2) major assignment; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) On-line and In-class assessments; (2) major assignment; and (3) final examination.
 Further information is available in the unit outline.